Research funding available from Kela

 About research funding

-Application rounds for funding typically begin at the start of the year.
-Notifications of new application rounds are posted on the Kela Research website and advertised in the Helsingin Sanomat and the Hufvudstadsbladet.
-In the notification, Kela Research may invite applications on specific research topic areas (targeted funding).
-However, it is possible to apply for funding also for other Section 12 topics.
+New annual rounds of application for research funding are usually launched at the turn of the year.
+Notifications of new application rounds are posted on the Kela Research website.
+In the notification, Kela Research may invite applications on specific research topics (targeted funding).
 New application rounds focusing on topics of current interest may be launched at any time of the year (flexible application round).
 Notifications of flexible application rounds are posted on the Kela Research website.

 Principles of awarding research funding

-- the current relevance, general applicability and practical usefulness of the research
+- the scientific quality, general applicability and practical usefulness of the research

 - the research team’s level of experience